 - Infrastructure: Production buildings, chimneys, silos.

-- State of Disrepair: Partially collapsed structures, invasive vegetation.
+- State of disrepair: Partially collapsed structures, overgrown vegetation.

-The Saint-Benoît sanatorium , closed since the 1970s, is a particularly poignant urbex site.
-This former place of treatment for respiratory diseases offers a unique and slightly disturbing atmosphere.
+The Saint-Benoît sanatorium , closed since the 1970s, is a particularly poignant urban exploration site.
+This former treatment center for respiratory illnesses offers a unique and slightly unsettling atmosphere.

 Site Features

-- Infrastructure: Care pavilions, administrative buildings, large corridors.
+- Infrastructure: Treatment pavilions, administrative buildings, wide corridors.

 - Access: Partially accessible, beware of unstable structures.